What is an ERN (PAYE Reference Number) and why do I need it?

 • As a last resort, you can call HMRC’s Employer Helpline on 0300 200 3200.
 While they can resend the reference to the employer, it may take up to two weeks to arrive.

 If you don’t have any record of an employer reference number, it may be because you are not registered as an employer.
-That’s no problem if the business doesn’t employ anyone, but if it does, and they are paid above the PAYE tax threshold, it’s imperative that you register immediately with HMRC.
+That’s no problem if the business doesn’t employ anyone.
+If it does employ staff, and they are paid above the PAYE tax threshold, it’s imperative that you register immediately with HMRC.

 This article was originally published in 2015.
-In July 2022 it was thoroughly revised and updated.
+The most recent revision was in April 2024.

 Leave a Reply